Willyb15/Data-Science-Python/Week2/python_lecture.md

 So what did the `strip()` method do?
 In the first example, it removed the trailing space from our string.
 In the second example, it removed both the leading and trailing spaces.
 In fact this is exactly what the `strip()` method does - by default (without any arguments) it removes leading and trailing whitespaces.

 Are there other things that we can do with strings?
 There are tons!
-I'm going to store our string in a variable below, just so we can get some exposure working with with strings in variables.
+I'm going to store our string in a variable below, just so we can get some exposure working with strings in variables.

 ```python
 In [1]: my_str_variable = 'this IS my STRING to PLAY around WITH.'